takari/m2e-discovery-catalog/README.md

 ### Test your connector with Eclipse

-Specify your newly built catalog by updating the eclipse.ini file in your Eclipse installation
+Specify your newly built catalog by updating the eclipse.ini file in your Eclipse installation:

 ```
 -vmargs